smart-edge-open/ido-specs/doc/core-network/openness_5g_nsa.md

  The SGi-based approach for MEC can be addressed through a distributed anchor point approach.
 The distributed anchor point approach  has been demonstrated with OpenNESS, as described in [OpenNESS_epc] Deployment model 3.
 The OpenNESS EPC deployment can work seamlessly with the 5G NSA as long as the traffic intercept point is the SGi Interface.
 A deployment model of OpenNESS with 5G NSA is shown below:

 ![OpenNESS-NSA-DEpc](5g-nsa-images/openness-nsa-depc.png)

+NOTE: In the above picture, the GW-U components (SGW-U and PGW-U) are not part of OpenNESS solution.

 The API's exposed by the OpenNESS Core Network Configuration Agent (CNCA) can be used to set the appropriate configuration rules in the LTE Access Network through the OAM agent.
 These configurations can be grouped into three categories: